 Ingrid Fetell Lee has devoted ten years to answering the question: "How do tangible things create intangible joy?"
-Drawing on research from the fields of neuroscience and psychology, her book, Joyful, and her blog "The Aesthetics of Joy" explore the powerful connection between our surroundings and our emotions, and empower people to find more joy in daily life through design.
+Drawing on research from the fields of neuroscience and psychology, her book, Joyful, and her website "The Aesthetics of Joy" explore the powerful connection between our surroundings and our emotions, and empower people to find more joy in daily life through design.

 Ingrid Fetell Lee’s TED talk

 More news and ideas from Ingrid Fetell Lee